True Crime: New York City: Gameplay

 Another new addition to the True Crime franchise is the ability for the player to traverse the city not just on foot or by car, but by using public transport.
-The New York City subway system is available for use, and the player can also hail yellow taxis at any time, requesting transport to any point on the map.
+The New York City Subway is available for use, and the player can also hail yellow taxis at any time, requesting transport to anywhere on the map.
 Both modes of transportation require a minimal fee.

-The main game involves three main types of mission, each with its own unique gameplay; shooting, fighting and driving.
+The game involves three main types of missions, each with their own unique gameplay: shooting, fighting and driving.

-During shooting missions, the game auto-targets the closest opponent.
+In shooting missions, the game auto-targets the closest opponent.
 If the player wishes to switch target to another opponent, they must do so manually.
 When the player is in shooting mode, they can enter "Precision Targeting" at any time.
 At this point, the game switches to first-person, zooms in on the target, and goes into slow motion momentarily.
-While in Precision Targeting, if the targeting reticule turns blue, the player can hit the enemy with a neutralizing, non-lethal shot.
-If the player fires when the reticule is red, the enemy will be killed instantly.
+While in Precision Targeting, if the reticle turns blue, the player can hit the enemy with a neutralizing, non-lethal shot.
+If the player fires when the reticle is red, the enemy will be killed instantly.
 Players can also take cover during shootouts, firing from behind cover when the opportunity presents itself.
 Players are also free to pick up any weapons dropped by enemies.
-Once the ammo of these weapons is depleted, however, Reed will drop the weapon and revert to his standard issue .38 ACP handgun, which, although it does need to be reloaded, never runs out of ammo.
+Once the ammo of these weapons is depleted, however, Reed will drop the weapon and revert to his standard issue .38 ACP handgun, which, although it needs to be reloaded, never runs out of ammo.

-In hand-to-hand combat, the player has three main attacks; light attack, heavy attack, and grapple.
+In hand-to-hand combat, the player has three main attacks: light attack, heavy attack, and grapple.
 When the player grapples an opponent, they are free to throw them, or hit them with a number of light and/or heavy attacks.
 At certain points during combat, the enemy will be stunned, and a meter will appear on-screen prompting the player to press either the heavy attack or light attack button as much as possible within a set time.
 The more times the player presses the button, the more devastating the resulting special attack.
 The player can also toggle between different fighting styles, and switch to using a melee weapon at any time.